RunClaw Docs

 4. Find the LLM provider section

-5. Select your provider and paste your API key
+5. Select your provider (e.g., "OpenRouter") and paste your API key

-The key is written directly to your VPS configuration file.
-It never passes through RunClaw's servers — the dashboard communicates with your VPS through an encrypted sidecar connection.
+The key is written directly to your VPS.
+It never passes through RunClaw's servers.

 1. Go to your RunClaw dashboard